worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 We've built a useful multi-component application, but its functionality is fairly rudimentary.
 If you'd like to keep working on this project, here are some ideas for next steps:

 * Set up a custom domain with Mailgun to help keep your digest emails out of spam.
 * Feed scraper optimization.
-Currently we fetch the whole feed twice when adding a new subscription and have to sleep to avoid rate-limiting.
+Currently, we fetch the whole feed twice when adding a new subscription and have to sleep to avoid rate-limiting.
 The scraper could be optimized to fetch feed contents only once.
 * Intelligent digest caching.
 If multiple users subscribe to the same feed and schedule their digests for the same time, we will unnecessarily fetch the same content for each one.
-* Multiple digests per users.
+* Multiple digests per user.
 Users could configure different digests with different contents at different times.
-* Allow users to schedule digests in their local own timezones.
+* Allow users to schedule digests in their local timezones.
 * Styling of both website and email content with CSS.
 * A production WSGI and web server to improve the web application's performance, like we used in our [previous tutorial on building with Nix](https://docs.replit.com/tutorials/30-build-with-nix).

 You can find our repl below:

-!!! repl embed
+<iframe height="400px" width="100%" src="https://replit.com/@ritza/RSSdigest?embed=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>